 - Object Number:

-- glass, leather, plastic (unidentified), rubber (unidentified), steel (metal), white metal (unknown)
+- glass, leather, plastic (unidentified), rubber (unidentified), steel (metal) and white metal (unknown)

 - cine camera